jl4282/ModestWear/README_KATIE.md

 - Preconditions: User is logged in
 - Basic Course of Events
   1. User clicks on a style, outfit, or even user page and can add it to following.
+- Alternate Paths
+	- A user can search on a style, outfit, or user and then follow it
 - Postconditions: The things that a user follows will appear on the user's profile

 ####Contact Us